microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

 ### Connectivity and Interoperability

-The network related decisions are a platform level concern and these are covered under [North Star Architecture for Power Platform](https://github.com/microsoft/industry/tree/main/foundations/powerPlatform#connectivity-and-interoperability).
+The network related decisions are a platform level concern and these are covered under [Power Platform Landing Zones](https://github.com/microsoft/industry/tree/main/foundations/powerPlatform#connectivity-and-interoperability).

 ### Platform Automation and DevOps

-Automation and DevOps are a platform level concern and these are covered under [North Star Architecture for Power Platform](https://github.com/microsoft/industry/tree/main/foundations/powerPlatform#platform-automation-and-devops).
+Automation and DevOps are a platform level concern and these are covered under [Power Platform Landing Zones](https://github.com/microsoft/industry/tree/main/foundations/powerPlatform#platform-automation-and-devops).
 The design and processes implemented for automation at platform level will be inherited by IOM which itself is built on Power Platform.

 ## Deployment Guide